sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 }
 ```

-This is all it takes to spin up a docker container.
-Test specification above uses predefined module of Nginx, which
+This is all it takes to spin up a Docker container.
+The test specification above uses a predefined module of Nginx,
+which
-simplify proces of setting up container.
-Testcontainers provide all kinds of feature that docker has, so if there is a
+simplify the process of setting up a container.
+Testcontainers provide all kinds of features that Docker has, so if
+there is a
-need of creating custom network or mounting volumes, library provides that all:
+need of creating a custom network or mounting volumes, the library provides all:

 ```groovy
 new NginxContainer(DockerImageName.parse("nginx"))